-Raising Financially Fit Kids by Joline Godfrey is one of a very small handful of personal finance books that have made a deep impact on my life.
+Raising Financially Fit Kids by Joline Godfrey is one of a very small handful of personal finance books that focus on teaching kids about money and have made a deep impact on my life.

 The book’s focus is a straightforward one: how do you raise children so that they have a healthy relationship with money?
 Godfrey breaks this question down into ten basic money skills, then looks at the actions a parent can take at each age (early elementary, late elementary, middle school, high school) to teach those skills.